Five takeaways from this year’s CPAC

 Reps.
 Matt Gaetz (R-Fla.), Marjorie Taylor Greene (R-Ga.), Lauren Boebert (R-Colo.) and Jim Jordan (R-Ohio) were among some of this year’s notable speakers, all of whom are staunch Trump supporters.

-Gaetz told The Hill in a brief interview regarding his support for Trump’s 2024 presidency that the former president “has a special magic, an energy, a coalition that excites people and welcomes people in.”
+Gaetz told The Hill in a brief interview regarding his support for Trump’s 2024 White House campaign that the former president “has a special magic, an energy, a coalition that excites people and welcomes people in.”

 Other Republicans acknowledged that the former president was still a formidable candidate, while pushing back against the notion that he held a vice-like grip on CPAC.